JiaweiXu-code/Joint-Models/README.md

-# Joint-Models /Bayesian Design of Clinical Trials Using Joint Models for Longitudinal and Time-to-event Data
+# Programs used in "Bayesian Design of Clinical Trials Using Joint Models for Longitudinal and Time-to-event Data"

 PH.R         -- R code for fitting piecewise proportional hazard models.
 This code is for all cases where a piecewise PH model is fitted